FACT: STRENGTH BUILDS CONFIDENCE

 I have loved climbing for as long as I can remember.
 When I think back to my teenage years, I recall flipping through old magazines and catalogs that featured amazing pictures of guys like Yvon Chouinard making their own pitons by hand.
 This concept captured me.
 After all, culture is driven by imagination.

-As I discovered Yvon and his craftsmanship, I also discovered the world of surfing, and surfers who built their own surfboards.
-For years I have been in awe of guys like Gerry Lopez and Tom Wegener.
-Wegener turned me onto a culture of surfing artists who made wooden boards by hand, like Grain from Maine.
+As I discovered Yvon and his craftsmanship, I also discovered the World of surfing, and surfers who built their own surfboards.
+For years now I have been in awe of guys like Gerry Lopez and Tom Wegener.
+Wegener turned me onto a culture of surfing artists who carved wooden boards by hand, like Grain from Maine.
 And now I’m into all things built by hand and made from wood, like snowboards, skateboards, skis and guitars…

-So there you have it.
 Thanks for reading!
-If you have any questions or comments, fire away.
+If you have any questions or comments, please fire away.